RoosterDragon/Desktop-Ponies/Content/readme.txt

 -Default pony limit increased to 300 from 75.
 -When resizing the main menu, the scroll bars will reset to their initial positions to prevent gaps from forming.
 -Snips and Snails have been demoted from "Stallions" to "Colts" in the tagging system.
--A mysterious man named "Jacob" corrected the punctuation for all the ponies and fixed many other issues with the speech text (including correcting the number of "Yes"'s in Twilight's line).
+-A mysterious man named "Jacob" corrected the punctuation for all the ponies and fixed many other issues with the speech text (including correcting the number of "Yes’s in Twilight's line).
 -Someone who signed the e-mail "-Panzi" pointed out a lot of duplicate and un-referenced files, which have been cleaned up or fixed.
 -The menu icon is now the same as the exe icon.